wp-plugins/prosperent-suite/README.txt

 Prosperent Performance ads have a content analyzer that will produce an ad based on content in each thread.
 This will give you targeted ads, which in turn will lead to more clicks and conversions.

+If Performance Ads doesn't find results based on the content, it will use the fallback, either your page's/post's tags, fallbacks that you set inside the Admin settings, or trends (top selling products)
+At the moment, the tags fallback will only use your first tag on the page/post, we will be altering it to take the full list.

 *We have an ever growing community, which is always willing to answer questions and lend a helping hand, and our team here at Prosperent is also available on the forum.*

 == Installation ==